 The WordPress community offers a number of services to help you deal with this particular challenge easily and spend less time managing the whole process.

-Here are the 5 best solutions we recommend:
+Here are the 5 best solutions we compared:

 We identify these plugins because they are reliable, have a comprehensive set of features, a faire pricing and enable scaling of the business.

 Let’s take a closer look at each tool!